-$\infty$ (the symbol for infinity) for FYs 2011 and 2013 reflects the fact that collections rose from zero the preceding year.
+$[\]infty$ (the symbol for infinity) for FYs 2011 and 2013 reflects the fact that collections rose from zero in the preceding years.

 - 1. License fees: To the State Gaming Fund. - 2.
 Video gaming tax: - (a) Five-sixths to the Capital Projects Fund. - (b) One-sixth to the Local Government Video Gaming Distributive Fund for distribution to counties and municipalities that have video gaming.